Plans starting at: $60

 Equipment rental fees are optional, self-installation is free for WOW!

 All WOW! plans come with a free self-installation kit.
 If for any reason you’re not comfortable with self-installation, you can get pro installation for $50.
-Though most plans will allow you to rent a modem/router from WOW! for about $14/month, you also have the option to supply your own equipment.
+Though most plans will allow you to rent a modem/router from WOW! for about $14/month, you also have the option to supply your own equipment (which removes that fee).
 This choice may be better for your budget if you plan to have service for more than a year.
 Just make sure you check with WOW! to be sure your router has compatible specs.Metronet Experience & Support

 Metronet customers are usually happy with their internet service